 - TAIL PROP DESIGN: This suet feeder features a tail prop area with a place for woodpeckers to rest their tail for balance, while they’re feeding.
 The…

-- ECO-MATERIAL: Made from durable recycled plastic and stainless metal mesh.
-Recycled plastic won’t absorb water when wet, and is easy to clean away…
+- RECYCLED PLASTIC MATERIAL: Made from durable recycled plastic and stainless metal mesh.
+Recycled plastic won’t absorb water when wet, and is easy to…

 - STURDY & PRETTY DESIGN: Easy filling from the top, and both pieces of the wire mesh can pull straight out for easy cleaning.
 Premium quality and…